 Policy

-The Sanwa Group stipulates the importance of respect for human rights in the Sanwa Group Compliance Code of Conduct.
-This means that we respect the International Bill of Human Rights, the International Labor Organization (ILO) Declaration on Fundamental Principles and Rights at Work and the United Nations Guiding Principles on Business and Human Rights when we carry out our business activities.
+Sanwa Group supports and respects international human rights norms, the International Bill of Human Rights, including the "Universal Declaration of Human Rights", the "International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work", and the "United Nations Guiding Principles on Business and Human Rights", and conducts its business activities accordingly.

 If a violation of human rights occurs, we promptly take corrective action through appropriate procedures after sufficiently verifying the facts.